hortonworks-gallery/iotdemo-service/README.md

   ![Image](../master/screenshots/zeppelin-iot-model.png?raw=true)

+- If you setup the 'spark' queue earlier, verify that Zeppelin submitted application to this queue.
+See [here](https://github.com/hortonworks-gallery/ambari-zeppelin-service/blob/master/README.md#zeppelin-yarn-integration) for screenshots

+- If Ranger is installed, you can also use it to secure Spark by setting authorization policies and getting audit reports.
+See sample steps/screenshots to (setup Ranger's YARN plugin)[https://github.com/abajwa-hw/security-workshops/blob/master/Setup-ranger-23.md#setup-yarn-plugin-for-ranger] and (setup YARN queue and Ranger policy on an Ambari installed HDP 2.3 cluster)[https://github.com/abajwa-hw/security-workshops/blob/master/Setup-ranger-23.md#yarn-audit-exercises-in-ranger].

+### HDP Search

+- If installed, open HDP Search (Solr 5.2) at http://sandbox.hortonworks.com:6083/solr

+- select the ranger_audits core and select the Query option to search through the HBase audit events

 #### Access Ranger audits dashboard

-- If installed, open the Ranger Audits dashboard at http://sandbox.hortonworks.com:6083/banana
+- If installed, open the Silk Ranger Audits dashboard at http://sandbox.hortonworks.com:6083/banana

 - By default you will see a visualization of HBase reads/gets:
 ![Image](../master/screenshots/iot-rangeraudit-hbase-get-1.png?raw=true)